 Introduction to the Marriott Rewards Premier Credit Card From Chase

-The Marriott Rewards Premier Credit Card offers five points per $1 spent at Marriott International and Starwood Preferred Guest properties (you can transfer points between programs), which include the Ritz-Carlton, Renaissance, Sheraton, Westin and several other brands.
-You earn double points for purchases from airlines, rental car agencies and restaurants, and one point per $1 for all other charges.
+The Marriott Rewards Premier Credit Card offers six points per $1 spent at Marriott International and Starwood Preferred Guest properties (you can transfer points between programs), which include the Ritz-Carlton, Renaissance, Sheraton, Westin and several other brands.
+You earn double points for all other purchases.

 Cardholders also receive 15 credits toward Elite status (enough for Silver Elite) with the Marriott Rewards program upon account approval and each year on your account anniversary.
 The Silver Elite benefits include free Wi-Fi and a 20% bonus on Marriott Rewards points earned for your stay, but more rewards await those who reach Gold Elite and Platinum Elite status.